 - business plan if your company is a startup and has no commercial history.

 As a part of its KYC procedure, your future PSP may also check whether your website is prepared for accepting online payments in a legal way.
-Tomasz Kobylarz has already covered this topic in one of his entries.
 To cut a long story short, the payment service provider will try to act as your potential client to see if the whole shopping process is clear and leaves no doubt as to what is purchased and how.
 In this context, customer orientation and transparency are paramount.
 And keep in mind that if you are processing payments via credit cards, card schemes have specific rules relating to card not present (or CNP) procedures.

-How to Get Through a KYC Procedure Smoothly
+How to Get Through a Know Your Customer Procedure Smoothly

 When you finally know why payment companies make you undergo a KYC process and what it is about, you may be asking yourself how to prepare for it.
 It’s very simple and as long as you run a fully legal business complying with all applicable regulations, you shouldn’t face any problems.
 It’s also worth showing your potential PSP that your business is well designed and profitable.
 Keep in mind that the length of this process depends heavily on how quick you gather all the necessary documentation.
 After collecting all documents, you should undergo the process rather smoothly.